-As a local trade organization, AGC Houston has been representing the best interests of the commercial construction industry of Greater Houston for nearly 100 years.
+As a local trade organization, AGC Houston has been representing the best interests of the commercial construction industry of Greater Houston for over 100 years.

 History of AGC Houston

 The 1920s brought a new era for Houston, as the fledgling oil industry began to rebuild the city skyline.
 Each new business needed an important headquarters, and that required experienced building contractors.
 As the brick and wooden façade of Houston was replaced by steel and concrete, the Houston Chapter of the Associated General Contractors was formed.

 The AGC charter was granted to Houston in 1923, just six years after the national association was organized.
 Principals included Tom Tellepsen, who came from Norway to work in the city years earlier.
 Edmond A. Fretz left his post as City of Houston Engineer to first start Standard Construction and then form the Fretz Construction Company.
 The American Construction Company was led by S. Bailey Houx, who trained a generation of contractors.
 Other charter members included C.A.
 Thanheiser, Southwestern Construction Company; W.E.
 Woodruff; E.G. McClay; Thomas Murray; and Don Hall of Central Contracting Company.

 The aims of the AGC were the same as they are today: to promote excellence in building practices and improve labor conditions.
 One of the initial goals was to establish contract construction, an effort that was aided by school, city and federal government work.

 The boom years saw the transformation of the central business district and the Port of Houston.
 The roaring ’20s were capped by construction of the 37-story Gulf Building (now the Chase Bank Building) by entrepreneur Jesse Jones and the American Construction Company.
 At the time it was constructed, the Gulf Building was the tallest structure west of the Mississippi.
 Completed as the Great Depression spread across the nation, no other major commercial building would be erected in Houston for the next 20 years.